romellem/yamodal/README.md

 _Type:_ `Function`

-When `destroy()` is run it removes the open and close event listeners and unsets our modal node.
-Also calls `onDestroy()` if that set on initialization.
+When `destroy()` is run it closes the modal (if it is opened) and removes the open and close event listeners and unsets our modal node.
+Also calls `onDestroy()` if that was set on initialization.

 ```js
 // <button data-modal-trigger>Open Modal</button> <button data-modal-destroy>Destroy Modal</button>